-On August 3, 2020, the Company entered into a Note Purchase Agreement (the "August 2020 NPA") with Massachusetts Mutual Life Insurance Company, which wholly-owns Barings, governing the issuance of (1) \$50.0 million in aggregate principal amount of Series A senior unsecured notes due August 2025 (the "Series A Notes due 2025") with a fixed interest rate of 4.66% per year, and (2) up to \$50.0 million in aggregate principal amount of additional senior unsecured notes due August 2025 with a fixed interest rate per year to be determined (the "Additional Notes" and, collectively with the Series A Notes due 2025, the "August 2025 Notes"), in each case, to qualified institutional investors in a private placement.
-The Company issued an aggregate principal amount of \$25.0 million of the Series A Notes due 2025 on September 24, 2020 and an aggregate principal amount of \$25.0 million of the Series A Notes due 2025 on September 29, 2020, both of which will mature on August 4, 2025 unless redeemed, purchased or prepaid prior to such date in accordance with their terms.
+On August 3, 2020, the Company entered into a Note Purchase Agreement (the "August 2020 NPA") with Massachusetts Mutual Life Insurance Company, which wholly-owns Barings, governing the issuance of (1) \$50.0 million in aggregate principal amount of Series A senior unsecured notes due August 2025 (the "Series A Notes") with a fixed interest rate of 4.66% per year, and (2) up to \$50.0 million in aggregate principal amount of additional senior unsecured notes due August 2025 with a fixed interest rate per year to be determined (the "Additional Notes" and, collectively with the Series A Notes, the "August 2025 Notes"), in each case, to qualified institutional investors in a private placement.
+The Company issued an aggregate principal amount of \$25.0 million of the Series A Notes on September 24, 2020 and an aggregate principal amount of \$25.0 million of the Series A Notes on September 29, 2020, both of which will mature on August 4, 2025 unless redeemed, purchased or prepaid prior to such date in accordance with their terms.
 Interest on the August 2025 Notes is due semiannually in March and September of each year, beginning in March 2021.
+In addition, the Company is obligated to offer to repay the August 2025 Notes at par (plus accrued and unpaid interest to, but not including, the date of prepayment) if certain change in control events occur.
+Subject to the terms of the August 2020 NPA, the Company may redeem the August 2025 Notes in whole or in part at any time or from time to time at the Company's option at par plus accrued interest to the prepayment date and, if redeemed on or before November 3, 2024, a make-whole premium.
 The August 2025 Notes are guaranteed by certain of the Company's subsidiaries and are the Company's general unsecured obligations that rank pari passu with all outstanding and future unsecured unsubordinated indebtedness issued by the Company.
-Upon the occurrence of an event of default, the holders of at least 66-2/3% in principal amount of the August 2025 Notes at the time outstanding may declare all August 2025 Notes then outstanding to be immediately due and payable.
+Upon the occurrence of an event of default, the holders of at least 66-2/3% in principal amount of the August 2025 Notes at the time outstanding may dec